Education-Cert Elem Ed (EDC)

 EDC 5405.
 Educational Psychology: Understanding Theory of Teaching and Learning.
 (3 Credits)

 This course explores cognitive and behavioral theories in respect to student learning, motivation and instructional strategies to meet the needs of all students.
-Planned supports such as Trauma Sensitive Classrooms, Teacher Impact and the importance of student/teacher relationships are explored as best practices in teaching and learning.
-The course includes an emphasis on lesson planning and EdTPA preparation.
+Planned supports such as trauma sensitive classrooms, teacher impact, and the importance of student/teacher relationships are explored as best practices in teaching and learning.

 EDC 5410.
 Interdisciplinary Instruction: Teaching in the Middle School.
 (3 Credits)